-If this laminate floor had been installed over raised subfloor tiles originally, the leaked water would not have been an issue.
-It would have drained away harmlessly after the leak was stopped.
-But since the flooring and its foam underlay were tight to the concrete, there was no allowance for trouble.
-The lack of a subfloor was another short cut that saved the builder money, but also made the snowball bigger.
+If the laminate floor had been installed over raised subfloor tiles originally, the leaked water would not have been an issue.
+It would have drained away harmlessly after the leak was stopped, either by finding the floor drain or by simply soaking down through the porous, unpainted concrete.
+But since the flooring and its foam underlay were tight to the concrete with no subfloor (another short-cut taken), there was no allowance for trouble.
+That lack of a subfloor was another short cut that saved the builder a few pennies, but also made the snowball bigger.

-After reporting the soggy floor to the insurance company, a mold expert arrived, then cut and removed the flooring from the squishy swath of hallway before anyone knew what was happening.
-Ragged, splintered edges of freshly-cut laminate ringed the freshly exposed concrete where the soggy floor used to be.
-While it’s prudent to be concerned about mold and moisture developing underneath the soggy flooring, I suspect the water would have dried fine without floor removal.
+After the homeowner reported the soggy floor to the insurance company, a mold expert arrived.
+Without even attempting to dry the floor and see if mold was developing (it couldn’t have – the floor hadn’t been wet long enough) he cut and removed the flooring from the squishy swath of hallway before anyone knew what was happening.
+Ragged, ugly splintered edges of freshly-cut laminate ringed the newly exposed concrete where the soggy floor used to be.
+While it’s prudent to be concerned about mold and moisture developing underneath soggy flooring, I suspect the water would have dried just fine without floor removal.
 A fan, a heater and a dehumidifier were at least worth a try.
 The concrete floor was unpainted too, so it was porous and thirsty.
-Indeed, the squishiness was gone and the swollen edges of flooring planks had almost disappeared before the over-eager guy with the saw arrived.
+Indeed, the squishiness was completely gone and the swollen edges of flooring planks had almost disappeared before the over-eager guy with the saw even arrived.

-With the old floor cut out, insurance repairs were now part of the deal, but how much would the insurance company kick in?
+With the old floor cut out and ruined, insurance repairs were now part of the deal.
+But how much would the insurance company kick in?
 The homeowner expected the laminate floor over the entire basement to be replaced, since she felt that a simple patch in the hallway would never match the remaining floor.
 That said, the original laminate basement floor was never well liked, so what better time to put down a completely different kind of floor?
-Perhaps with radiant infloor heating?
-Cost estimates for the issue were now well into five figures beyond what the insurance company was offering, with the prospect of weeks of disruption and a dumpster in the driveway to hold the trashed laminate.
+Perhaps with radiant infloor heating underneath, too?
+Ballooning cost estimates for the issue were now well into five figures – way beyond what the insurance company was offering, with the prospect of weeks of disruption and a dumpster in the driveway to hold the trashed laminate.

-In the end, after considering all the options, the homeowners decided to simply go with my recommendation of simply replacing the cutaway floor and seeing how that looked.
+In the end, after considering all the options, the homeowners decided to simply go with my recommendation of replacing the cutaway floor and seeing how that looked.
 Cheaper, easier and more environmentally sound were the reasons why.
+To bad it had to happen at all.
+It shouldn’t have.
 The repair was done surprisingly well, though that’s not the point.
-A little more diligence with a small plastic hose, a little less cost cutting that eliminated a proper subfloor in a home that’s expensive enough to have had one, and a whole lot of trouble could have been avoided.
-Like I said, little things can make a big difference.
+A little more diligence with a small plastic hose, a little less cost cutting that eliminated a proper subfloor in a home that’s expensive enough to have had one, a little more patience after the leak to allow drying to happen, and a whole lot of trouble and expense could have been avoided.
+Like I said, little things can (and often do) make a big difference.